plastilinn/docs/pages/sections/Inspiration.md

 🦋#inspiration Space Enthusiast Communities and Forums

-The early online communities of space enthusiasts and forums discussing the possibilities of Mars colonization and rocket technologies provided a platform for Musk to connect with like-minded individuals.s.
+The early online communities of space enthusiasts and forums discussing the possibilities of Mars colonization and rocket technologies provided a platform for Musk to connect with like-minded individuals.

 ## 🔑 Keys